Do you ever feel like a plastic bag

 What is Wise Mind?

-Wise Mind is a combination of two other states of mind, known as the Reasonable Mind and the Emotion Mind and is one of the fundamental concepts in Dialectical Behaviour Therapy (DBT).
+The Wise Mind is a combination of two other states of mind, the Reasonable Mind and the Emotional Mind, and it is one of the fundamental concepts in Dialectical Behaviour Therapy (DBT).

 The Reasonable Mind (or Rational Mind) operates on logical thinking, relying on facts and evidence to make decisions.
-It thinks about things logically and in a critical way and considers pros and cons to arrive at rational conclusions.
+It thinks about things logically and critically and considers pros and cons to arrive at rational conclusions.

 What is Emotional Mind?